In an age when consumers are inundated with messages online, what can you do to stand out?

 Tiffany & Co.’s countdown for gift ideas – A while back, jewelry retailer Tiffany & Co. used a nifty Facebook countdown to share gift ideas for the holidays.
 Entitled “A Very Merry Countdown,” the initiative featured “28 perfect gift ideas” for those shopping around for presents.

 Nordstrom’s holiday countdown – Nordstrom counted down the days before Christmas by posting holiday-centric Instagram posts for the first 25 days of December.
-These posts highlighted specific products, brands, or services that can be found in its department stores.
+These posts highlighted specific products, brands, or services that can be found in its department stores or online.

 From Celine Dion serenading the brand’s followers to Nordstrom stylists dressing up Santa for the big day, each piece of content was highly entertaining and well-made.
 Nordstrom’s countdown did a wonderful job promoting the brand while building anticipation for December 25th at the same time.